Lord Byron: Education

-The following autumn, he entered Trinity College, Cambridge, where he met and formed a close friendship with the younger John Edleston.
+In the following autumn he entered Trinity College, Cambridge, where he met and formed a close friendship with the younger John Edleston.
 About his "protégé" he wrote, "He has been my almost constant associate since October, 1805, when I entered Trinity College.
 His voice first attracted my attention, his countenance fixed it, and his manners attached me to him for ever."
-After Edleston’s death, Byron composed Thyrza, a series of elegies, in his memory.
+After Edleston's death, Byron composed Thyrza, a series of elegies, in his memory.

 In later years, he described the affair as "a violent, though pure love and passion".
-This statement, however, needs to be read in the context of hardening public attitudes toward homosexuality in England and the severe sanctions (including public hanging) imposed upon convicted or even suspected offenders.
-The liaison, on the other hand, may well have been "pure" out of respect for Edleston's innocence, in contrast to the (probably) more sexually overt relations experienced at Harrow School.
+This statement, however, needs to be read in the context of hardening public attitudes towards homosexuality in England and the sanctions, including public hanging, imposed upon convicted or even suspected offenders.
+The liaison, on the other hand, may well have been "pure" out of respect for Edleston's innocence, in contrast to the probably more sexually overt relations experienced at Harrow School.
 The poem "The Cornelian" was written about the cornelian that Byron had received from Edleston.

-Byron spent three years at Trinity College, engaging in sexual escapades, boxing, horse riding, and gambling.
-While at Cambridge, he also formed lifelong friendships with men such as John Cam Hobhouse, who initiated him into the Cambridge Whig Club, which endorsed liberal politics, and Francis Hodgson, a Fellow at King's College, with whom he corresponded on literary and other matters until the end of his life.
+Byron spent three years at Trinity College, engaging in boxing, horse riding, gambling, and sexual escapades.
+While at the University of Cambridge, he formed lifelong friendships with men such as John Cam Hobhouse, who initiated him into the Cambridge Whig Club, which endorsed liberal politics, and Francis Hodgson, a Fellow at King's College, with whom he corresponded on literary and other matters until the end of his life.